 Regular readers will recall the introduction of The Micro Portfolio and The Coffee Can Portfolio earlier in the year.
-Now that 3Q20 is done and dusted, it is time for their first reviews.
+Now that the third quarter of 2020 is done and dusted, it is time for their first reviews.
 I figured it would be easier to bundle both into a single post rather than have two separate ones.
-Anyway, a good three months for stocks in general as we tentatively begin the economic recovery from the COVID-19 shutdowns.
-The S&P 500 gained 8.5% in the third quarter, with that figure rising to the 9% mark inclusive of dividend cash.
+Anyway, it was a good three months for stocks in general as we tentatively begin the economic recovery from the COVID-19 shutdowns.
+The S&P 500 gained 8.5% in the third quarter, with that figure rising to circa 9% inclusive of dividend cash.

 The Micro Portfolio started life with exactly one-hundred dollars of initial invested capital back in June.
-You will recall that was spread equally across five starting positions; the idea was to add the same amount each month, thereby slowly building positions in a selection of some of the best companies on the planet.
+You may recall that amount was spread equally across the five starting positions.
+The idea was to add the same amount each month, thereby slowly building positions in some of the best companies on the planet.
 That regular purchase plan brought us up to a total invested capital of exactly $400 by the end of September.
 We also had our first cash distributions hit the account, with total dividend income coming in at $1.26 last quarter.
 Okay, it’s not exactly a king’s ransom, but we have to begin somewhere.

 The Coffee Can Portfolio

 Eventually, corporate profits will begin to recover from the economic impact of the pandemic.
-A quick look at analysts’ FY22 earnings estimates implies the share of annual net profit attributable to the Coffee Can Portfolio coming in at around $720 by then.
+A quick look at analysts’ FY22 earnings estimates implies the share of constituents’ net profit attributable to the Coffee Can Portfolio will be worth around $720 by then.
 I have that equivalent to a forward earnings yield of around 9.2%.
 If – and it is a big if – Exxon weathers the storm with its dividend intact, then the annual income stream might be worth $430 by then.
 Hopefully that will provide a base for better quarters ahead given interest rates look set to remain depressed.